cloud-elements/intro-app/README.md

 This basic application demonstrates how some of the fundamental features of the Could Elements platform can be used.

 ## Instructions
 1. Create a Salesforce app per these instructions: https://developers.cloud-elements.com/docs/elements/salesforce/salesforce-endpoint-setup.html and write down the clientId and secret.
-Enter a redirect URI in the app that has this structure: ngrokTunnel + "/callback"
+Enter a redirect URI in the Salesforce app that has this structure: ngrokTunnel + "/callback"

 2. Install Node: https://nodejs.org/en/